harness/developer-hub/docs/software-engineering-insights/early-access/integrations/sei-integration-servicenow.md

 ## What data is ingested

 The data is updated every hour.
 The following details are ingested from the ServiceNow platform using this integration.
+To find the detailed list of the data ingested, go to [ServiceNow integration datasheet](/docs/software-engineering-insights/sei-technical-reference/sei-datasheets/sei-servicenow-datasheet).

 ### Incidents